internetarchive/openlibrary/scripts/gh_scripts/README.md

 `slackChannel` : The digest will be published here.

-`forStaff` : Boolean that flags whether this digest is for staff, or for other leads.
-If `false`, the digest will be published without several sections.
+`publishFullDigest` : Boolean that flags whether to publish a full or partial digest.
+If `false`, the digest will be published without several sections (see **Details**, below).

 `leads` : Array of configurations for each lead.